UtrechtUniversity/ricgraph/README.md

 He also has an ORCID profile on
 [ORCID 0000-0001-9510-0802](https://orcid.org/0000-0001-9510-0802).
 You can contact him for presentations, demos and workshops.

+He is also very interested in collaborating on projects involving Ricgraph.
+Ricgraph is a flexible platform that brings together information from multiple systems into a single graph, allowing users to explore and analyze this information and their relationships.
+Collaborations could focus on applying Ricgraph to research information, such as exploring collaborations and contributions, or analyzing networks.
+They could also explore entirely different domains.
+Any application that involves representing and analyzing interconnected information as nodes and relationships in a graph, regardless of the field, is of interest

 About three to four times a year we send out a newsletter.